tylerchan33/dora/README.md

 # d'ora

 # Project Idea and Descriptions:
-d'ora is a music social media app that allows users to share albums and songs that they're listening to, along with a rating or blurb about each.
+d'ora is a music social media app that allows you to share albums and songs, along with a rating or blurb about each.
+Along with sharing your own music, you will be able to see and react to what other users are sharing as well!
+Curious as to what music is popular?
+You can see what songs and albums are trending.
+Can't remember what song you're thinking of?
+Use our search function to help narrow it down!

 # API